 The primary symptoms of a COVID-19 infection are fever, dry cough, and shortness of breath.
-Some patients with COVID-19 have also reported a loss of smell (anosmia) and up to 10% have GI-related symptoms such as diarrhea.
+Some patients with COVID-19 have also reported fatigue, muscle aches, a loss of smell (anosmia) or taste, and up to 10% have GI-related symptoms such as diarrhea.

 Though most cases of COVID-19 are mild, it has produced more serious symptoms in certain populations.
 People at a higher risk include those older than 65, those who are markedly overweight, and the immunocompromised.
 People who have preexisting conditions such as diabetes, heart disease, underlying lung disease, and women who are pregnant are also at risk.
 Click here for the Centers for Disease Control (CDC)’s information on people who may be at higher risk.